StevenBlack/hosts/readme.md

 ## Extensions
 The unified hosts file is extensible.
 You manage extensions by curating the `extensions/` folder tree.
-See the `social`, `gambling`, and `porn` extension which are included in this repo, for example.
+See the `social`, `gambling`, and `porn` extension folders.

 ## Generate your own unified hosts file